UCC Undergraduate courses

 Course Practicalities

-In a typical year you will study 12 modules, each worth 5-credits, which leads to 12 lecture hours and 6 tutorials hours per week on average.
+In a typical year, you will study 12 modules, each worth five credits, which leads to 12 lecture hours and six tutorial hours per week on average.

 Most courses consist of two lectures per week, together with exercise sheets that you work through with support from a tutor in a weekly tutorial.

-Modules which involve significant use of the computer will have associated laboratory practicals.
-Some modules incorporate practical laboratories and for these the students may be required to purchase basic safely items such as a laboratory coat or goggles.
+Modules that involve significant use of the computer will have associated laboratory practicals.
+Some modules incorporate practical laboratories and for these, you may be required to purchase basic safety items such as a laboratory coat or goggles.
 Other modules may require the purchase of a kit of components.

 See the College Calendar for more detailed information on the programme and the Book of Modules for a more detailed description of programme modules.